julemai/SAMOWebv1/content/authors/Samuele/_index.md

 ---

-Samuele is a PostDoctoral researcher at the School of the Built Environment, University of Reading.
+Samuele is a researcher at the School of the Built Environment, University of Reading.
 His research in CREDS encompasses:

 * the modelling of energy demand in Greater London;
 * taking stock of the literature produced on flexibility in energy demand and its technological and social dimensions.